Oct. 28, 2015

 Kristi England, Vice President

 Kristi England was appointed to the Library Board by former Mayor Mike McGinn in September 2012.
-She is a public affairs director for APCO Worldwide.
+She is a senior vice president for Allison+Partners.
 England has 18 years of experience as a public affairs, community relations and strategic communications consultant.
 She served as the campaign manager for the 1998 "Libraries for All" campaign, which rebuilt and renewed Seattle facilities.
 England has also been a consultant to the King County Library System and Sno-Isle Regional Library System.
 In 2005, England helped former Mayor Greg Nickels and the city of Seattle launch Seattle Climate Action Now, an initiative that asks city residents to take small steps toward stopping climate change.
 She specializes in community outreach, grassroots advocacy, coalition building and strategic communications and is an expert at working with diverse communities.
 She currently serves on the boards of Water 1st International and the Trade Development Alliance of Greater Seattle.
 She is a past board member of Seattle Works.

 Tré Maxie was appointed to the Library Board by former Mayor Mike McGinn in May 2013.
 He is the senior strategy advisor to King County Department of Transportation Director Harold Taniguchi.
 The King County Department of Transportation has a budget of over $2.4 billion and is composed of five divisions: Road Services, Metro Transit, Airport, Marine and Fleet and employs more than 5,000 employees who provide a wide variety of services for people who travel in King County.
 Maxie previously served as the chief deputy assessor in the King County Department of Assessments.
 His background also includes work as executive director of Powerful Schools and executive director of the Tupac Shakur Foundation.
 Maxie has spent 20 years working on behalf of the community in both the nonprofit and public sectors.
 He currently serves on the Washington State Board of Education, which sets policy and oversees K-12 public education for over 1 million students enrolled in public schools throughout Washington state.
 Maxie has a bachelor's degree in political science pre-law from Morehouse College and a certificate in Creating Business Strategy from Columbia University Extension School in Tokyo.
 He earned a certificate from the Executive Leadership Institute at the Evans School of Public Affairs at the University of Washington and is a graduate of the 2011 class of Leadership Tomorrow Seattle.